wp-plugins/custom-taxonomy-order-ne/readme.txt

 == Changelog ==

 = 2.7.0 =
-* 2015-11-
+* 2015-11-07
-* Offer options to support the taxonomies themselves.
+* Offer page and functions to support the taxonomies themselves.
+* Support WooCommerce attributes.
 * Only support WordPress 3.7+, since they really are supported.
+* More specific CSS.
+* Add icon on admin pages.

 = 2.6.6 =
 * 2015-09-05